umd-lib/vagrant-drum/README.md

    * OR, manually generate a new `~/.ssh/github_rsa` key and associate it with your GitHub Account.
 [GitHub has detailed instructions on how to do this.](https://help.github.com/articles/generating-ssh-keys)
    * SIDENOTE: Mac OSX / Linux users do NOT need this, as Vagrant's SSH Key Forwarding works properly from Mac OSX & Linux.
 There's just a bug in using Vagrant + Windows.
    * For Mac OSX / Linux users: Make sure that the ssh keys are added by running `ssh-add -L` otherwise add the key using `ssh-add ~/.ssh/id_rsa`.
-4. Build drum on your local machine according to the instructions in the `SetupInstructionsDrum41.md` file.
+4. Install the required software and build Drum on your local machine according to the instructions here: [Drum Installation Documentation](https://github.com/umd-lib/drum/blob/drum-develop/dspace/docs/Drum41LocalInstallation.md).
+Only the steps in the following sections of the document need to be performed.
+    * Oracle Java JDK 7
+    * Apache Maven 3.x (Java build tool)
+    * Apache Ant 1.8 or later (Java build tool)
+    * Build the Installation Package
+    * Install DRUM code
+    * Setup Solr Environment for Drum
+        * `cd solr-env/jetty`
+        * `mvn jetty:run`
+    * Deploy Web Applications
+    * Create directories to be accessed by webapps

 5. Prerequisite Software and Data:
     * **JDK Installation**:
         * *Since Oracle requires you to accept a licence, you have to manually download the Oracle JDK from their website [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)*